techdecaf/cgen/README.md

   upgrade     this features is not currently supported pull request?

 Flags:
   -h, --help                       help for cgen
-  -n, --name string       what do you want to call your newly generated project?
+      --ignore-version-tolerance   skips cgen version tolerance check (default true) -n, --name string                what do you want to call your newly generated project?
-  -p, --path string       where you would like to generate your project. (default "/Users/ward/@decaf/cli/cgen") -s, --static-only       does not generate template files (most commonly used with update) -t, --template string   specify a which template you would like to use.
+  -p, --path string                where you would like to generate your project. (default "/Users/ward/@decaf/cgen") -s, --static-only                does not generate template files (most commonly used with update) -t, --template string            specify a which template you would like to use.
-      --verbose           enable verbose log messages -v, --version           prints the cgen version number
+      --var stringToString         overwrite environmental variables (default []) --verbose                    enable verbose log messages -v, --version                    prints the cgen version number

 Use "cgen [command] --help" for more information about a command.
 ```